 Use churn surveys to improve your product

 How?
-Try open-ended questions and different multiple-choice questions and see which are the most common reasons users leave.
+Conduct customer churn surveys and see which are the most common reasons users leave.

 Keep updating the list of answers to narrow down the most common reasons users leave.
-Do they have to do with your product?
+What do they have to do with your product?
 Maybe there’s something constantly causing friction, making users churn.

 Sit down with your product team and discuss what you can do to improve based on the insights collected mixed with the ones you get from your feature surveys.

 A/B test different churn survey types to find the one users engage with the most